 - SilkRoad's RedCarpet onboarding module delivers best-in-class capabilities and is often sold stand-alone.

-- Customer references indicate that product training and documentation are above average, compared with other talent management suite applications.
+- In line with last year's reference feedback, customers continue to indicate that product training and documentation are above average, compared with other talent management suite applications.

-- From a product perspective, reference customers cited system performance and ease of use for professional users as areas for improvement.
+- From a product perspective, reference customers cited integration and the ability to customize and configure the application as areas for improvement.

-SumTotal Systems, founded in 1985, is headquartered in Gainesville, Florida.
+SumTotal was founded in 1985 and is headquartered in Gainesville, Florida.
 It is privately held and owned by Vista Equity Partners.
-In the past few years SumTotal has continued its growth through acquisition by acquiring Softscape, GeoLearning, Accero and CyberShift.
 It has operations in North America, Europe and the Asia/Pacific region.
-The vendor started in the learning market and has grown organically and through acquisitions to become a large player in talent management.
+The vendor started in the learning market and has grown both organically and through a number of acquisitions to become a large player in talent management.
 SumTotal's talent management products include recruiting, performance, succession, compensation, learning, workforce planning and analytics, along with a corporate social networking solution.
 Gartner estimates that SumTotal has more than 3,500 customers and generates over $200 million in annual revenue.
 The solution is well-suited for global organizations seeking very strong learning and performance management functionalities, with good compensation and succession management.

 - SumTotal has very strong learning and performance management solutions, and strong succession management functionality.